viant/fluxor/README.md

 In this example, `processOrders` will spawn one `processOne` task for each element in `orders`, binding the current element to `$order` in each task.

+⚠️  Runtime validation: at the moment the selector expression is expanded the resolved value **must** be a slice or array.
+If it evaluates to any other type (string, map, scalar, nil, …) Fluxor fails the task with an explicit error message and the workflow moves to its normal failure path (or retries if a retry-strategy is defined).

 ## Optional Task Approval & Policy Layer